AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 Mapping is required if you set the data as an  [array of arrays](#array_of_arrays) or a [CSV string](#csv_string).

 To map a data set, call the {api:anychart.data.Set#mapAs}mapAs(){api} method on an instance of the {api:anychart.data.Set}anychart.data.Set{api}.
-Specify the field names required by the type of series you are going to create and link them to the indexes of columns in the data.
+Specify the field names required by the type of the series you are going to create and link them to the indexes of columns in the data.

 In the following sample, two mappings are created for two series of a multiple-series chart: